Animal welfare and rights in Brazil: Government involvement

 The government actively encourages the growth of the animal agriculture industry.
-From 2007-2009 the Brazilian National Development Bank invested $2.65 billion in the country's three largest beef suppliers.
+From 2007 to 2009 the Brazilian National Development Bank invested $2.65 billion in the country's three largest beef suppliers.
 In 2010, the Agriculture and Livestock Plan doubled the credits available to the industry.
 In 2012, the government announced a plan to invest $2 billion until 2014 "to double catches and reach two million tons of fish annually."

 Vegetarianism and veganism

 In a 2012 survey of Brazilians, approximately 8% of respondents identified as vegetarian.
 The percentage of vegetarians was higher among those 65–75 years old (10%) than those aged 20–24 (7%).
 The study did not measure the number of vegans.

 Animals used for clothing

 Brazil is one of the biggest producers of chinchilla fur in the world.

-In 2014 the state of Sao Paulo banned most fur farming, imposing a fine of at least 10,000 reais (approximately 2880 USD) for offenders.
+In 2014 the state of São Paulo banned most fur farming, imposing a fine of at least 10,000 reais (approximately US$2880) for offenders.